 Nevertheless, the artistic activities in Theresienstadt did not only serve propaganda or as ends in themselves.
 In the musicians’ appearances at old age homes and at hospices, in their mentoring of newly arrived artists, and especially in their performance of Brundibár, one gets a sense not only of the solidarity of the musicians with their fellow prisoners, but also of the educational, cultural-political, and psychological mission of music at Theresienstadt.
 Just by refusing to accept their current situation, the musicians were giving a sign to the others.
 Music thus became a means of retaining the identities of both musician and listener.
 Music simultaneously served to promote survival and signified hope for a better world.
 The interest in music at the camp is revealed in the fact that performances were frequently repeated and that tickets needed to be issued.
 Precisely because of the extreme situation of the camp and the possibility of death, the interest in music at Theresienstadt underscores the metaphysical content of art.

 For this reason, one must always keep in mind the assessment of Miroslav Kárný, historian and survivor of Theresienstadt.
-He wrote that the enormous musical and cultural life “affected the internal life of the camp only minimally and only temporarily.”
-Alongside its political and propagandistic task, Theresienstadt also served as a collection point at which approximately 33,500 humans died of hunger, disease, and bodily as well as psychic exhaustion.
+He wrote that the enormous musical and cultural life 'affected the internal life of the camp only minimally and only temporarily'.
+Alongside its political and propagandistic task, Theresienstadt also served as a collection point at which approximately 33,500 humans died of hunger, disease, and physical as well as psychological exhaustion.
 It served further as a temporary stop on the way to the death camps, primarily to Auschwitz-Birkenau, where about 84,000 men, women, and children who had been dragged there from Theresienstadt were killed.

 Ghetto, not Concentration Camp